 Repeat business is incredibly important to small business owners.
-From a cost perspective, it takes more resources to try to attract new customers through marketing and other strategies than to get former customers to give you repeat business.
-Plus, according to research by SumAll companies with a 40% level of repeat customers generate 47% more revenue!
+From a cost perspective, it takes FIVE TIMES more resources to try to attract new customers through marketing and other strategies than to get former customers to give you repeat business.

 With so much competition out there, how can you increase customer loyalty and repeat business?
 One effective way is by establishing a loyalty program.
-The proof is in the numbers: 3 in 4 companies in the U.S. that offer loyalty programs can boast a return on investment from these initiatives.
-What’s more, research from KiteWheel found that a quarter of consumers feel frustrated when a company doesn’t recognize their loyalty as a past or current customer.
+There are various types, but whatever method you choose, showing your repeat customers some love will improve relationships and bring you more profits.
+What’s more, many customers will feel frustrated if you don’t recognize their loyalty as a past or current customer.

 Despite these realities, when you think of loyalty programs, big businesses probably come to mind, such as airlines and big box retailers.
-Are loyalty programs viable at a smaller scale for small to mid-sized businesses (SMBs) as well?
+Are loyalty programs viable at a smaller scale for small to mid-sized businesses as well?
 The answer is a resounding yes.
-For one thing, a poll conducted by Harris Interactive for Transera revealed that an increasing number of companies are launching loyalty programs — and customer participation in these programs is climbing as well.
+An increasing number of smaller companies are launching loyalty programs — and customer participation in these programs is climbing as well.

 Identify your best customers

 In the information age, there’s no reason to make loyalty more complicated than it has to be.
-If you’re a Womply customer, for example, you can identify your 100 top customers with a single click with Womply Customer Directory.
+If you’re a Womply customer, for example, you can identify your 100 top customers with a single click with Womply CRM.
 From there, it’s easy to see which customers need a nudge to come back to your business.
-You can also choose apps that allow small businesses to pay a monthly subscription fee for a customizable loyalty program interface.
+You can also choose from various apps that allow small businesses to pay a monthly subscription fee for a customizable loyalty program interface.

 Customize customer rewards